AviMath2412/Data_science_Assignment/README.md

-# Celebal Technologies — Summer Internship (ML Foundations)
+# Celebal Technologies - Summer Internship

 Personal coursework repository for a **2-month summer internship** at [Celebal Technologies](https://www.celebaltechnologies.com/).
 Weekly assignments on Python, data science, and machine learning fundamentals are submitted here as Jupyter notebooks.